 Nothing can quite prepare you for your first glimpse of the Grand Canyon.
 One of the world's 7 natural wonders and a UNESCO World Heritage site, it's estimated to be around 2 billion years old, with a layer of rock at the bottom of the canyon said to be some of the oldest exposed rock on the planet.
 Take your time exploring the incredible geology of the land, or to make your visit extra special, why not treat yourself to an Optional Experience^ that could see you flying in an aircraft over the North and South rims.
 Feeling distinctly in awe you'll then visit the Grand Canyon Village, which boasts some impressive national historic landmarks and historical buildings.

 This morning before you depart your Flagstaff hotel, enjoy an Iconic Breakfast at Charly's Pub & Grill.
-You'll then make a stop at Wupatki National Monument, a landscape dotted with over 2700 pueblo ruins built by the ancestors of the Hopi, Zuni and Navajo people.
+You will then make a stop at Wupatki National Monument, a landscape dotted with over 2700 pueblo ruins built by the ancestors of the Hopi, Zuni and Navajo people.
 Driving on through the Painted Desert, named for its rainbow of colourful sedimentary layers stretching some 418 kilometers into the horizon, you'll then arrive at sparkling Lake Powell.
-America's second largest man made reservoir and something of a mirage in an otherwise landlocked desert, you'll have the chance to board a cruise that will open up the fascinating geography of the area.
-Travelling through canyons and spotting towering Navajo sandstone formations that boggle the mind, this is an optional not to be missed.
+America's second largest man made reservoir and something of a mirage in an otherwise landlocked desert.
 Tonight, you'll spend the evening in the Arizonan city of Page.